lleroi/training-material/topics/transcriptomics/tutorials/full-de-novo/tutorial.md

 >
 >    > ### {% icon comment %} Comment
 >    >
 >    > You can check the Trimmomatic log files to get the number of read before and after the cleaning.
-To do se, click on the "show details" **i** icon, then click on *Tool Standard Output:stdout*
+To do so, click on the "show details" **i** icon, then click on *Tool Standard Output:stdout*
 >    > ```
 >    > Input Read Pairs: 10000
 >    > Both Surviving: 8804 (88.04%)